- Global Careers

 Students are attracted to the program's unique dual-concentration structure combining international economics and regional expertise.
 To prepare students for the demanding working environment of Southeast Asia, the Southeast Asia Studies Program offers a rigorous, policy-oriented curriculum, high language proficiency, direct in-country summer internship experience, unparalleled Washington D.C.-based forums that examine domestic politics and international relations of Southeast Asian countries, and an unsurpassed global alumni network.

-If interested in graduate studies, you are most welcome to contact Karl Jackson, director of Southeast Asia Studies (202.663.5837), to discuss joining the program.
+If interested in graduate studies, you are most welcome to contact Karl Jackson, Director of Southeast Asia Studies (202.663.5980), to discuss joining the program.

 The Johns Hopkins SAIS Philippines Roundtable, Burma Study Group, Indochina Roundtable, and the Southeast Asia Studies Wednesday Lunch Seminar offer opportunities for students to interact with diplomats, policymakers and academics concerned with Southeast Asia.
 In addition, conferences, special lectures, book launches and film screenings introduce students to established regional expertise and cutting edge scholarship.
 More.